 Check Your Batteries

-Even if you’re on the electric grid, it’s vital to check the health of your batteries and frequently.
+Even if you’re on the electric grid, it’s vital to check the health of your RV batteries frequently.
 Know what kind of batteries your RV needs and how they work.
 You don’t want to be unprepared if a power outage occurs.

 Make Your RV Feel Like Home